Monarchism in Australia: Monarchism that supports Australia having a resident Australian monarch (alternative monarchism)

 A far less prominent form of monarchism in Australia is alternative monarchism.
 Alternative monarchists support Australia having a resident Australian monarch and abolishing the role of governor general of Australia.
 The proposition was first published in 1867.
 It was later reiterated by Alan Atkinson in his 1993 book The Muddle Headed Republic, by Harry Meklonian in 2009, and by Richard Hughes in 2017.
 In a similar vein, Waleed Aly suggested in 2022 replacing the monarch with a life appointed Indigenous "First Elder".
 Another possibility would be to crown someone in the line of succession to the Australian throne, but who is not expected to become monarch by the present rules of succession.
-There is a website that supports this position.